UBC-CIC/TapGives/docs/DeploymentGuide.md

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.
 This URL will be provided to Africa's Talking as the *callbackUrl*.
 The output should look like so:

 ![alt text](images/sam_output.png)

+### Final Steps

+Lastly, follow [these steps]() to launch a USSD application via Africa's Talking.
+Keep the API Gateway URL from above on hand.